geniiii/ripcord-audio-hook/README.md

 Only supports Ripcord 0.4.29.

 ## Usage
-Download the DLL file from [the Releases tab](https://github.com/geniiii/ripcord-audio-hook/releases) and place it into your Ripcord directory.
+Download the DLL file from [the Releases tab](https://github.com/geniiii/ripcord-audio-hook/releases) and place it in your Ripcord directory.

 ## Building
-1. Install Visual Studio 2019+
+1. Install Visual Studio 2019 or newer
 2. Run `build.bat`

 ## Credits